 Thus, the number of long numbers an account should have is based on how many SMS subscribers you have.
 A best practice is to have one long code per every 200 SMS subscribers that you send to regularly.

 Adding Long Codes to Your Account

-You can add up to 20 long codes to your account.
-(If you need more than 20 long numbers, please contact Klaviyo Support and we can add more.)
+You can add up to 400 long codes to your account in batches of no more than 20 numbers at a time.
+(If you need more than 400 long numbers, please contact Klaviyo Support and we can add more.)
 From your dashboard, click your organization name in the upper right-hand corner.
 Then, click Account > Settings > SMS Settings.
 The first section in that page is the Sending Numbers section.
 There, select the Additional Numbers dropdown and click Request Additional Numbers.

 Note that each new long code you request comes with a subscription fee of $1/month.

 Klaviyo uses “sticky sending,” which means that a recipient will always receive communications from the same phone number.
 When you add new long codes, you can request to have your phone numbers evenly distributed among your SMS subscribers.
 To do this, please contact our Support team.
 Note that when you request this change, some recipients will see a shift in the number from which they receive SMS from your brand.

 A subscriber can opt out by texting STOP to any number on your Klaviyo account — even if it's not the number associated with their profile via sticky sending.

 Check out these articles to learn more about SMS deliverability:

 - How to Choose an SMS Sending Number

 - Guide to Writing SMS and MMS Copy